Equivariant Ulrich bundles on exceptional homogeneous varieties: -homogeneous varieties

 From Proposition \ref{E_6/P_1}, we already know the Cayley plane $E_6/P_1$ admits an irreducible equivariant Ulrich bundle.
-On the other hand, the existence of Ulrich bundles on the Cayley plane is a direct consequence of Proposition \ref{E_7/P_1} from the fact that the Cayley plane $E_6/P_1$ is a (maximal) smooth Schubert variety of the $E_7$-adjoint variety $E_7/P_1$.
+On the other hand, the existence of Ulrich bundles on the Cayley plane is a direct consequence of Proposition \ref{E_7/P_1} from the fact that the Cayley plane $E_6/P_1$ is a (maximal) smooth Schubert variety of $E_7/P_1$.

 \begin{proposition} Let $G/P$ be a rational homogeneous variety and $S \subset G/P$ a smooth Schubert variety of $G/P$.
 If $G/P$ admits an Ulrich bundle, then $S$ also admits an Ulrich bundle. \end{proposition}